• Skip to primary navigation

 Which is the best oil for healthier homemade french fries?

-In addition, I fry them in avocado oil.
+In addition, I fry them in avocado oil as I do with my Gluten Free Salmon Patties.
 Refined avocado oil is highly nutritious and loaded with antioxidants.
-Read all about its health benefits here and here.
+Read all about its health benefits here.

 It’s very heat stable with one of the highest smoke points making it one of the best possible oils for frying.
 I find that I don’t need to have a high flame.
 I just keep the flame on medium and make sure the oil doesn’t start to smoke.